Uproar as Poonam Pandey’s ‘death’ from cancer revealed as publicity stunt

 “Deeply saddened to inform you that we have lost our beloved Poonam to cervical cancer.
 Every living form that ever came in contact with her was met with pure love and kindness.”

-The news was later “confirmed” by Pandey’s manager Nikita Sharma, in a statement to NDTV, and reported on by dozens of media outlets including The Independent.
+The news was later “confirmed” by Pandey’s team to a number of Indian national news outlets including NDTV and News18, while her manager Nikita Sharma hailed her “unwavering spirit amidst her health struggles” in a statement to the press.
+The news was reported on by dozens of media outlets, including The Independent.

-However, Pandey, originally from Kanpur, India, has now shared a series of posts and videos announcing that she is, in fact, not dead, and that the report was a publicity stunt supposedly intended to raise awareness of cervical cancer screenings.
+However, Pandey has now shared a series of posts and videos announcing that she is, in fact, not dead, and that the report was a publicity stunt supposedly intended to raise awareness of cervical cancer screenings.

 The Independent has contacted Pandey’s representatives for comment.

-In a separate post, Pandey acknowledged the controversy surrounding the stunt, writing: “I understand that the recent news of my supposed demise due to cervical cancer has taken a minute to digest and I appreciate the warmth and concern that the world has extended in the last 24 hours.
+In a separate post Pandey, who is originally from Kanpur, northern India, acknowledged the controversy surrounding the stunt, writing: “I understand that the recent news of my supposed demise due to cervical cancer has taken a minute to digest and I appreciate the warmth and concern that the world has extended in the last 24 hours.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video